miyako/4d-hdi/README.md

 | **Updated** | Link to a converted, runnable `.4DProject` repository, if one exists. |
 | **Original** | The original binary `.4DB` download, as published by 4D. |

 A link in **Updated** means the demo has been converted and is maintained; an empty cell means it is original-only and a candidate for conversion.
-Originals marked *(JP)* are mirrored from [4D-JP/HDI](https://github.com/4D-JP/HDI) because 4D no longer hosts them.

 **Progress:** 9 of 107 v16/v17 HDIs converted.